nvhoanganh/demotron-anthony/README.md

 ![](querypixiedata.png)

-## Part 7.
-Introduce some error code and see them in New Relic
+## Introduce some error code and see them in New Relic

 -   Right now the app is working perfectly, so there is no error
 -   To introduce some error, let's modify `/front-end/api/cart/index.js` file and add the following